-The Square Knot is probably the best known knot, or at least one of them.
-It is also sometimes referred to as the reef knot.
-Square knots are used primarily to join two ropes, cords or lines of similar thickness.
+The square knot is probably one of the best-known knots or at least one of them.
+It is also sometimes referred to as the reef knot used primarily to join two ropes, cords, or lines of similar thickness.

-Square knots are easy to tie and the perfect knot choice for many things.
-There are also times when you should not use them.
+Square knots are easy to tie and the perfect choice for many things, but there are also times when you should not use them.

 - First aid, to tie bandages